 As soon as we got pregnant we knew our baby had a 50/50 chance of being born deaf and at 4 months Lily was referred for an AABR test.
-My partner, Ben, has sensorineural hearing loss which was caused by the hairs in his cochlea not developing properly (read his post about his struggle with accepting his deafness here).
+My partner, Ben, has sensorineural hearing loss which was caused by the hairs in his cochlea not developing properly.
 He was born severely deaf and requires hearing aids to hear anything basically so we always knew our children would need more hearing tests than average.

 Lily passed her newborn screening after a bit of a struggle, they were unable to get a result on her left ear to begin with but eventually we got the all clear.
 As the weeks went on we grew more and more concerned over her hearing, she wouldn’t react to sound or turn her head and didn’t so much as flinch when we were cutting wooden floor boards with a jigsaw, so at around 4 months, after speaking to our wonderful health visitor, she was referred for a hearing screening early.